iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 Parenthesised content provides contextual information that is unavailable to viewers who do not toggle the subtitles.
 (Examples include character names and descriptions of sounds.)
 Since they aren’t part of the dialogue, I prefer to exclude them from further analysis.

 The core logic uses a counter whose range of values is always positive (and includes zero) due to the `saturating_sub` method.

-When processing one character in a string, if the counter is at `0`, the character is retained.
+While processing one character in a string, if the counter is at `0`, the character is retained.
 If the counter has any value other than `0`, the character is removed.
 The counter’s value increments or decrements depending on whether the logic encounters an opening or closing parenthesis.

 ```rust
 fn remove_parentheses_and_contents(input: &str) -> String {